+MERRI (Continued)

+Attraction Description

-KERRY (continued) Skelligs Chocolate Factory Visitor Centre Ballinskelligs, Co.
-Kerry Tel: +353 66 9479119 Email: info@skelligschocolate.com Web: www.skelligschocolate.com KERRY (continued) Description Love chocolate?
+Skelligs Chocolate Factory Visitor Centre Ballinskelligs, Co.
+Kerry Tel: +353 66 9479119 Email: info@skelligschocolate.com Web: www.skelligschocolate.com Love chocolate?
 Why not join in one of our chocolate workshops?
 From an introductory class on the history of chocolate through to tasting chocolates and making your own tasty treats to bring home, right up to specialist classes where you will make one of our iconic chocolate high heeled shoes - you can't afford to miss it!